julitiux/julitiux/content/posts/java8.md

 Implementing a Function.

-The first parameter is a IN String and return a
+The first parameter is a IN String and return a OUT String

 ```java
 public Function<String, String> convertToUpperCase = String::toUpperCase;